Microneedling (Skin Needling)

 What is Microneedling?

-- Reduction of fine wrinkles and lines due to aging or smoking
+- Reduce fine lines and wrinkles due to aging or smoking

-- Evens out colour & skin tone irregularities due to hyperpigmentation or aging
+- Even out skin tone irregularities due to hyperpigmentation or aging

-NOTE: Skin Needling is NOT recommended for those suffering from rosacea or overly sensitive skin.
+(NOTE: Microneedling is not recommended for those suffering from rosacea or overly sensitive or reactive skin.)

 Our approach to Microneedling

-We take great care to diagnose your skin’s condition to ensure the best result for Microneedling and to ensure that it is the right treatment for you.
+We take great care to diagnose your skin’s condition to ensure the best result for your microneedling treatment and to ensure that it is the right treatment for you.
 You will receive a recommended treatment plan along with detailed information about the procedure and product recommendations for post-procedure skin care at home.

 Who performs the microneedling procedure?

-The microneedling procedure is performed by Jennifer Fick, Board Certified Aesthetic Nurse Specialist.
-You can read more about Jennifer here or on her own website.
+The microneedling procedure is performed by Jennifer Fick, FNP-C, CANS, a Board Certified Aesthetic Nurse Specialist.
+You can read more about Jennifer here, or on her own website.
 Dr. Deschamps-Braly is on hand to consult in more complex cases if necessary.

 What will the treatment feel like?
 How long is the downtime?